Give nest recording a go with our Quickstart Guide...

 - The new BTO book a Field Guide to Monitoring Nests.
 For details on this and other useful publications, please see the publications page.

 - Contact a mentor for help getting started.

 - Training courses on nest finding, each May and June.
 These are Ideal for beginners and more seasoned nest recorders alike.

 - NRS priority species list.
 These are species for which we are most in need of more records.

-- NRS News, which is sent out to nest recorders every March.
+- Lifecycle (previously NRS News), which is sent out to ringers and nest recorders every Spring and Autumn.

 - NRS Yahoo Forum, an online mailing list where nest recorders from across the country share information, ask advice, and generally chatting about nest recording!